mpri-prfa/mpri-prfa.github.io/index.md

 You have several options: installing the Coq Platform from binaries, or installing the packages separately using opam.
 If you elect other ways to install Coq (eg. using Nix) then we may not be able to help you.
 In any case, check that everything works as expected on the [test file we provide](2024/test_file.v).

+> [!IMPORTANT]
-Please contact us ahead of time if you have trouble installing Coq or checking that the test file works.
+> Please contact us ahead of time if you have trouble installing Coq or checking that the test file works.

 ### Installing the platform from binaries